FlorianWendelborn/bitwise/readme.md

 (bits1: Array, bits2: Array)
 ```

-Applies the `NAND` operation, expects two arrays of the same size and returns a new one.
+Applies the bitwise `NAND` operation, expects two arrays of the same size and returns a new one.

 ```js
 bitwise.bits.nand([1, 0, 0, 0, 1, 1, 0, 1], [0, 1, 1, 0, 0, 1, 0, 0])